learn-co-curriculum/ios-reading-inheritanceVsComposition/README.md

 While there are ways to get around the fact that categories do not allow you to add state (read: properties!) you should not plan to add state to your categories.
 In fact, if you eventually decide to learn Swift, you'll learn that you cannot make categories include state at all!

-<a href='https://learn.co/lessons/ios-reading-inheritanceVsComposition' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ios-reading-inheritanceVsComposition' title='Inheritance vs. Composition'>Inheritance vs. Composition</a> on Learn.co and start learning to code for free.</p>